What is an M&A Deal Structure?

 Creating a Proper M&A Deal Structure

-An important factor to consider is to create a great deal structure; a win-win approach should be used, where the interests of both parties are well represented in the deal and risks are reduced to the barest minimum.
+To create a great deal structure, aim for a win-win scenario, where the interests of both parties are well represented in the deal and risks are reduced to the barest minimum.
 Most often, win-win deal structures are more likely to lead to a sealed merger or acquisition deal and may even reduce the time required to complete the M&A process.

-There are two important documents that are used to offset the M&A deal structuring process.
+There are two important documents that are used to delineate the M&A deal structuring process.
 They are the Term Sheet and Letter of Intent (LOI).

 - Term Sheet: A Term Sheet is a document stating the terms and conditions of an intended financial investment, in this case, a merger or acquisition.
 On a general note, a term sheet is not intended to be legally binding unless otherwise stated by the parties involved.

-An M&A deal structure is one of the steps in a merger or acquisition; hence it is important to create a proper deal structure through deal structuring, taking top-priority objectives of the parties involved into account.
-Deal structuring is the process of creating a deal structure that is suitable to the objectives of all parties involved, i.e., the buyer and the seller.
+An M&A deal structure is one of the steps in a merger or acquisition.
+It is important to create a proper deal structure, taking the top-priority objectives of the parties involved into account.

-There are three well-known methods of M&A deal structuring: asset acquisition, stock purchase, and merger, each with its own merits and demerits for both parties in the proposed deal.
+There are three well-known methods of M&A deal structuring: asset acquisition, stock purchase, and merger, each with its own merits and potential drawbacks for both parties in the proposed deal.
 A proper deal structure will lead to a successful merger or acquisition deal.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.